 vCenter Single Sign-On includes the Security Token Service (STS), an administration server, and vCenter Lookup Service, as well as the VMware Directory Service (vmdir).
+The VMware Directory Service is also used for certificate management.

 - STS (Security Token Service)